-Cessation of bleeding following SAVR or TAVR with gradual disappearance of angiodysplasia has been reported, in some cases despite long-term anticoagulant therapy3,4.
-GIB may cease in 95% of cases following AVR vs 5% in cases undergoing laparotomy with or without bowel resection.
-Further supporting the potential role of valve replacement is the observation that in patients who have undergone SAVR, aortic valve restenosis usually leads to the recurrence of GI bleeding which resolves after redo surgery.
+Cessation of bleeding following SAVR or TAVR with gradual disappearance of angiodysplasia has been reported, in some cases despite long-term anticoagulant therapy2,3In fact, GI bleed may cease in 95% of cases following AVR vs 5% in cases controlled with laparotomy with or without bowel resection.
+Further supporting the potential role of valve replacement is the observation that in patients who have undergone SAVR, aortic valve restenosis usually leads to the recurrence of GI bleeding which again resolves after redo surgery.

 - Heyde EC.
 Gastrointestinal bleeding in aortic stenosis.
 N Engl J Med 1958;259:196. https://www.nejm.org/doi/full/10.1056/NEJM200209123471122

 - Abi-akar R, El-rassi I, Karam N et al. Treatment of Heyde’s syndrome by aortic valve replacement.
 Curr Cardiol Rev 2011; 7:47–49. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3131716/

 - Pyxaras, SA, Santangelo S. Perkan A et al. Reversal of angiodysplasia-derived anemia after transcatheter aortic valve implantation.
 J Cardiol Cases 2012; 5: e128–e131. https://www.sciencedirect.com/science/article/pii/S187854091100079X

-Contributed by Biqi Zhang, medical student, Harvard Medical School
+Contributed by Biqi Zhang, Medical Student, Harvard Medical School

 If you liked this pearl, sign up under menu and receive future pearls straight into your mailbox!